 I have worked with several physical therapists who will tell me about their bad experiences in their first job, as a new grad.
 After all, no one knows everything and truth is no one expects you to know everything.
 When in doubt, communicate.
 Talk with senior PT in your team.
 If you see some problems with eating or see a patient coughing while eating, bring OT’s or SLP’s attention to it.
 Even though you don’t know what is wrong with the patient, you know there is something abnormal and you can just communicate with them, or communicate with your manager.

 It is also very important to communicate with a social worker regarding discharge planning, with the physician if you see some drastic changes in vital signs, or with nurses, if the patient complains of stomach upset or other medical issues, etc. Communication is very important.
 You also need to communicate with family members when you see a change in functional status like patient walked to 50 feet first time after the surgery or after a fall.
 Everyone loves to hear the good news!

 Take credit for what you do :

-This is little tricky.
+This is a little tricky.
 You are a skilled therapist.
 When someone comes to you asking a question, you turn your therapist brain on and think from that perspective, that is a skilled treatment.
-I always tell my staff, if it can not be done by anybody else except therapist, than it is skilled.
+I always tell my staff, if it can not be done by anybody else except therapist than it is skilled.
 And you need to have physician’s order for PT consult to do that except you are in a state with direct access.
-When someone comes asking for advise for positioning, or ROM or stretching or chair, you need to think if that person can benefit from skilled services or it is required to prevent patient’s current status from further decline.
+When someone comes asking for advice for positioning, or ROM or stretching or chair, you need to think if that person can benefit from skilled services or it is required to prevent patient’s current status from further decline.

-Do not work during lunch time :
+Do not work during lunchtime :

-Yes, you need to relax, and take time for your self.
+Yes, you need to relax and take time for your self.
 This will actually increase your efficiency and prevent you from burning out.